SCHOOL DISCLOSURES

 CAREER OUTLOOK

 TPCA does not guarantee employment; the beauty and grooming industry has an ongoing need for well-trained professionals.
-Never forget that enrolling in a barber or beauty school is the first stepping stone towards your success.
+Never forget that enrolling in a barber or beauty school is your first step toward success.
 It takes a culmination of TPCA’s values, commitment to continuing education, and remaining abreast in the latest trends of your chosen field of study to increase the likelihood of financial stability.
-And don't forget, becoming part of the TPCA tribe comes faculty and staff who are centered at your needs because it is essential to TPCA that you feel acclimated and equipped to commence your journey on the right foot and meet your career goals.
+And don't forget, becoming part of the TPCA tribe comes with faculty and staff who are centered on your needs because it is essential to TPCA that you feel acclimated and equipped to commence your journey on the right foot and meet your career goals.
 Click on the program codes below to obtain an overview of your program of interest, including wage and employment trend information.

 Cosmetology Operator: